 Iran’s Proxy Wars: Iraq, Lebanon, Palestinian Territories/Gaza, Syria, Yemen

-Iran’s quest for regional dominance has ultimately caused tremendous instability throughout the Middle East, enflaming sectarian divisions and triggering devastating wars that have left hundreds of thousands dead.
+Iran’s quest for regional dominance has ultimately triggered immense suffering and instability throughout the Middle East, inflaming sectarian divisions and triggering devastating wars that have left hundreds of thousands dead.

 Receive Iran News in Your Inbox.